OxygenCobalt/Auxio/info/ARCHITECTURE.md

 is also prone to memory leaks if not cleared when done. `PlaybackViewModel` should be used instead, as it exposes stable data and safe functions that UIs can use to interact with the playback state.

-`PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance, the notification, the widget, and also modify the state depending on system events, such as when a button is pressed on a headset.
-It should **never** be bound to, mostly because there is no need given that
-`PlaybackViewModel` exposes the same data in a much safer fashion.
+`PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance, the notification, the media session, the widget, and also modify the state depending on system events, such as when a button is pressed on a headset.
+It should **never** be bound to, mostly because there is no need given that `PlaybackViewModel` exposes the same data in a much safer fashion.

 #### Data Integers
 Integer representations of data/UI elements are used heavily in Auxio, primarily for efficiency.
 To prevent any strange bugs, all integer representations must be unique.
 To see a table of all current integers, see the `C` class within the project.

 Some datatypes [like `Tab` and `Sort`] have even more fine-grained integer representations for other data.
 More information can be found in the documentation for those datatypes.